ralfz123/CATCH-YOUR-LAUGH/README.md

 - [ ] Not the same combo's in the favourites list
 - [x] Favourite item (detail page)
 - [ ] Delete favourite item from array and rerender UI
+- [x] Delete all favourites from array and rerender UI
 - [ ] Redirect to detail page when clicking on unique favourite item
 - [ ] Data rendered in detail page (favourite item)
 - [ ] "Another combo" button fetches again without page reload (only invoking yet)
 - [ ] UI is loaded when data is fetched
 - [ ] Another section has to be to `display:none;` **when** page is loaded
+- [ ] Empty state favourites UI

 #### Code:
 - [x] Modules